EmilyFabulous

 Bake the Bread

-• After 30 minutes, take the parchment paper with the dough ball on top and place the entire thing in the preheated dutch oven.
+• After 30 minutes, take the parchment paper with the dough ball on top and place the entire thing in the preheated Dutch oven.
 BE CAREFUL, IT'S REALLY HOT!
 Place the lid on top and bake for 30 minutes.
-Remove the lid and bake for another 10-15 minutes to get a brown crust.
+Remove the lid and bake for 10-15 minutes more to get a brown crust.

 • Remove from the oven and allow to cool in the uncovered dutch oven or on a cooling rack.
 Enjoy!